Safe Database Migrations in Production

 2. New code works with mixed-state data

-4. Contract and persistence behavior still hold
+4. Contracts and persistence still hold

-Monitoring During Rollout
+Monitoring During The Rollout

-Production migrations should be observed like any other high-risk change.
+Treat a production migration like any other high-risk change.

 "We will see how it looks" is not a rollout strategy.